Squid-oid/physics-fun/README.md

 # physics-fun
-A little project to build and visualize a physics engine
+A little project to build and visualize a physics engine.
+This project is mostly from 2023, when I was taking some courses in basic numeric methods, and wanted to try to learn some skills that would be useful for gamedev.

 ![Visual Example](demo.gif)

 # Todo

-Phase 1 (Shapes in Box);
-1. a) ~~Create a tri object~~
-|. b) Create a Generic Conv_poly object composed of multiple tris

 Phase 2 (Good Shapes in Box);
-1. Implement elasticity slider to decide force loss on collsion
+1. ~~Implement elasticity slider to decide force loss on collsion~~
-2. Implement External Forces, starting with gravity
+2. ~~Implement External Forces, starting with gravity~~
-3. Make one of the Shapes Controllable to provide 'player' interaction
+3. Make one of the Shapes Controllable to provide 'player' interaction (For later)

 Phase 3 (3d Spheres), (maybe);
 [Create 3d spheres in box simulation using what I've Learned]